 Based Emporia, Kansas, Emporia State University counts itself among the oldest universities in the Sunflower State.
 The school offers distance learning programs in business, arts and sciences, library science, and education.
-That slate of offerings includes an online history master’s degree, which includes a thesis track, a non-thesis track, or a social sciences education track for K-12 teachers.
+That slate of offerings includes an master’s degree in history online, which includes a thesis track, a non-thesis track, or a social sciences education track for K-12 teachers.
 The thesis track caters to future Ph.D. students, and the non-thesis track caters to students who want to enter archaeology, libraries, government, or other history-related fields.

-Students in the program who want to work in libraries or archives may pursue a dual program that also awards a certificate in archival studies.
+Students in the online master's in history degree program who want to work in libraries or archives may pursue a dual program that also awards a certificate in archival studies.
 The program delivers courses both synchronously and asynchronously, occasionally requiring students to attend live online courses one night a week.